Kinderland Woodlands abuse case: Ex-teacher barred from preschool sector; centre leader, operator under investigation

 "We acknowledge that such incidents have caused grave concern among parents on the safety and well-being of children in our preschools," said the agency.

-"ECDA will continue to work closely with preschool operators and training providers to ensure our centre leaders and educators understand their duty of care to the children and do their utmost to prevent child mismanagement from happening," it said.
+"ECDA will continue to work closely with preschool operators and training providers to ensure our centre leaders and educators understand their duty of care to the children and do their utmost to prevent child mismanagement from happening."

 CORPORAL PUNISHMENT PROHIBITED